-Two boys seriously injured at private school in Devon
+Three seriously injured in Devon private school assault

 - Published

-The letter said two boys had been "seriously injured" and were in hospital.
+Supt Hart added: "Throughout the day we will continue with searches and enquiries in the vicinity of the school while we are in the early stage of our investigation."

-It said it was believed to be an "isolated incident" and there was no ongoing threat or concern.
+In a letter to parents and guardians of students - seen by the BBC - school head Bart Wielenga said he was "confident that this was an isolated incident".

-Bart Wielenga, head of the school, told parents and guardians in the letter there would be a police presence around Petergate, one of the school's boarding houses, for "some time".
+He said there would be a police presence around Petergate, one of the school's boarding houses, for "some time".

 Mr Wielenga said in the letter that the school was working closely with police, adding he would be addressing pupils and support would be available.